ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 - CUSTOMIZE YOUR OWN TEXT WITH CSS : Setup additional custom styling on the text chat message (note override any other prior property)

-- [Passive settings] Image Replacer: This is a passive/background feature for avoid the double portrait when you roll Ability / Skills / Saving Throw / Tools, for now the support is limited to the following systems and languages :
+- Image Replacer: This is a passive/background feature for avoid the double portrait when you roll Ability / Skills / Saving Throw / Tools, for now the support is limited to the following systems and languages :

   -  Dnd5e system with english (en) language